-For definition of Protected Membrane Ballasted Roof Systems using a Cementitious Coating, see Section 2.3.
-For systems utilizing a loose-laid design or a mechanically fastened design, the roof system shall be installed over an impervious deck or incorporate an air retarder that is designed to resist the uplift load in accordance with ANSI/ASCE 7-98, or the local building code.
+For systems utilizing a loose-laid design or a mechanically fastened design, the roof system shall be installed over an impervious deck or incorporate an air retarder that is designed to resist the uplift load in accordance with ANSI/ASCE 7, or the local building code.

-- 4.2.2.1 System 1: When the design criteria based on wind speed, building height, and parapet require a System 1 design, the insulation panels with cementitious coating shall be installed over the membrane.
-For the area within two feet of the perimeter, minimum 22 psf pavers or other material approved by the authority having jurisdiction shall be installed over the panels. - 4.2.2.2 System 2: When the design criteria based on wind speed, building height, and parapet require a System 2 design, the insulation panels with cementitious coating shall be installed over the membrane.
-In addition, for the roof surface within the perimeter and corner areas (See Section 2.8.2 and 2.8.3), 22 psf pavers (minimum) or other material approved by the authority having jurisdiction shall be installed. - 4.2.2.3 System 3: When the design criteria based on wind speed and building height require a System 3 design, the roof design shall be based on an experts design method and approved by the authority having jurisdiction.
+When the design criteria based on wind speed, building height, and parapet require a System 1 design, the insulation panels with cementitious coating shall be installed over the membrane.
+For the area within 2 feet (0.61m) of the perimeter, minimum 22 psf (107kg/m2) pavers or other material approved by the authority having jurisdiction shall be installed over the panels.

+When the design criteria based on wind speed, building height, and parapet require a System 2 design, the insulation panels with cementitious coating shall be installed over the membrane.
+In addition, for the roof surface within the perimeter and corner areas (See Section 2.8.2 and 2.8.3), 22 psf (107kg/m2) pavers (minimum) or other material approved by the authority having jurisdiction shall be installed.

+When the design criteria based on wind speed and building height require a System 3 design, the roof design shall be based on a licensed design professional's design method and approved by the authority having jurisdiction.